iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Functional Spaces/Topology of Metric Space.md

 **Intuitive Explanations**:

 There is a subset that is countable such that it can cover almost every point in the set $X$ via the use of sequential limit.
-If this is not the case, then we can't really distinguish points "fine enough" using limits on the metric for this metric space.
+If this is not the case, then we can't really distinguish points "with enough precision" using limits on the metric for this metric space.

-**Example: Separable Space**
+**Example: Separable Spaces**

 The set $\mathbb R$ equipped with the usual $\Vert \cdot\Vert$ Euclidean space is separable because the closure of $\mathbb Q^n$, a countable subset gives us the space $\mathbb R^n$.